Care to Learn (C2L)

 * Subject to Eligibility

-At our sixth form Rating Lane campus, new students in A Level, Cambridge Technical Level 3 first year, GCSE and Cambridge Technical Level 2 classes will have their progress formally assessed and recorded for each subject on Pro Portal approximately every four weeks against the level of their Target Grade (TG).
+At our sixth form Rating Lane campus, new students in A Level, Cambridge Technical Level 3, BTEC Level 3, GCSE and Cambridge Technical Level 2 classes will have their progress formally assessed and recorded for each subject on Pro Portal approximately every four weeks against the level of their Target Grade (TG).

 Please ask your son/daughter about their progress in these assessments.